Podman

 Architecture

-Pulover’s Macro Creator is built on a modular architecture, allowing users to easily extend and customize its functionality.
-The tool is written in C++ and uses a combination of scripting languages, including Python and JavaScript.
+Pulover’s Macro Creator is built on a modular architecture, allowing users to easily extend and customize the tool.

 Pros and Cons